 While it’s best to leave the actual electrical work to trained professionals, there are a few things you can do on your own to ensure things are running safely.

-Check smoke alarms and carbon monoxide detectors – Just press the test button on your alarm and after a second or two it will make a loud siren or alert.
+- Check smoke alarms and carbon monoxide detectors: Press the test button on your alarm and after a second or two it will make a loud siren or alert.

 You can do these few things on your own, but if your home has had any DIY electrical work, it’s important to have a professional check for mistakes.
 According to the United States Consumer Product Safety Commission (CPSC), inadequate or improper home wiring is a leading cause of accidental electrocutions.